Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription: Systematic Evaluation

-The purpose of using popular music data is to examine the system's performance in a realistic situation, as discussed in the Introduction.
-For testing, we collected 81 piano covers of popular music whose audio recordings are available on YouTube and corresponding musical scores are available from a public website \cite{PrintGakufu}.
-These pieces were selected from the most popular pieces and were intended to cover a variety of artists and levels of performance difficulty.
-Since most pieces are J-pop songs, we hereafter call this dataset {\it J-pop dataset}.
-For training the chord probabilities and metrical transition probabilities of the metrical HMM for popular music, we used a collection of 811 pieces, which were obtained from a public website \cite{MuseScore}.
-We downloaded all musical scores appeared by searching `piano cover’ in the website and removed noisy one with obviously irregular typesetting.
-We call this data {\it MuseScore dataset}.
-For the parameters of the performance model, we use a slightly different parameterization from the case of classical music because the amount of tempo change is typically smaller in popular music performances.
+The purpose of using popular music data is to examine the system's performance in a practical situation, as discussed in the Introduction.
+For testing, we collected 81 piano covers of popular music whose audio recordings are available on YouTube and corresponding musical scores are available from a public website\footnote{Yamaha Music Entertainment Holdings, Print gakufu, \url{https://www.print-gakufu.com/}.}.
+These pieces were selected from the most popular pieces and were intended to cover a variety of artists and different levels of performance difficulty.
+The pieces were played by various pianists; some were played with a real piano and the others were played with a digital piano.
+The quality of the audio recordings was generally high.
+Since most pieces are J-pop songs, we hereafter call this dataset the {\it J-pop dataset}.
+For training the chord probabilities and metrical transition probabilities of the metrical HMM for popular music, we used a collection of 811 pieces, which were obtained from a public website\footnote{MuseScore 3, \url{https://musescore.org/}.}.
+We downloaded all musical scores that appeared by searching `piano cover’ in the website and removed noisy ones with obviously irregular typesetting.
+We call this dataset the {\it MuseScore dataset}.
+For the parameters of the performance model, we use a parameterization slightly different from the one for classical music because the amount of tempo changes is usually smaller in popular music performances.
 We set $\sigma_u=3.32\times 10^{-3}$ s/QN and $\sigma_t=0.03$ s.
 We use the default parameter values for the note value recognition method as in the case of classical music.

 The POVNet was trained with the MAPS dataset excluding the ``ENSTDkCl'' and ``ENSTDkAm'' subsets by using the RAdam optimizer~\cite{Liu2019} with a standard initial learning rate of $0.001$.
 We set the loss weights $w_{\rm o}=0.9$ and $w_{\rm v}=0.1$, taking into account the importance of onset detection and the difficulty of velocity estimation.
 The frame shift for the HCFP features was $20$ ms and inputs to the CNNs had $512$ frames ($10.24$ s) and were shifted by $128$ frames ($2.56$ s).